Envirometrix/PredictiveSoilMapping/docs/Soilmapping_using_mla.md

 #> [7] "screen.ttest"          "write.screen.template"
 ```

-where `SL.` refers to imported method from a package e.g. `"SL.ranger"` is the SuperLearner method from the package ranger.
+where `SL.` refers to an imported method from a package e.g. `"SL.ranger"` is the SuperLearner method from the package ranger.

-A useful functionality of the SuperLearner package is that it displays how are the model average weights estimated and which methods can be excluded from predictions.
-When using SuperLearner, however, it is highly recommended to use the parallelized / multicore version otherwise the computing time might be quite extensive.
-For example to prepare an ensemble predictions using five standard prediction techniques used in this tutorial we would run:
+A useful functionality of the SuperLearner package is that it displays how model average weights are estimated and which methods can safely be excluded from predictions.
+When using SuperLearner, however, it is highly recommended to use the parallelized / multicore version, otherwise the computing time might be quite extensive.
+For example, to prepare ensemble predictions using the five standard prediction techniques used in this tutorial we would run:

 ```r